Donate

 Profitable Sadaqa Jariya projects

-Al-Ayn have several profitable Sadaqa Jariya projects across Iraq.
-Some of the income generated by these projects is used to support the operational costs of Al-Ayn, as stipulated by the donors of these projects in the waqf or hiba associated with them.
+Al-Ayn have several profitable Sadaqa Jariya projects.
+Some of the income generated by these projects is used to support the necessary expenditure of Al-Ayn, including administrative costs, as stipulated by the donors of these projects in the waqf or hiba.

 2